How to visit Ladybower Reservoir, Derbyshire

 by Jan

-Located in the Upper Derwent Valley, the Ladybower Reservoir is, in fact, the lowest of three interlinked reservoirs.
-Together with the Howden and Derwent Reservoirs, it covers 210 hectares, making it the largest expanse of water in the Peak District National Park.
+As avid fans of exploring the Peak District, we had seen countless photos of Ladybower Reservoir and its stunning plugholes and knew we had to include it on our itinerary.
+Located in the picturesque Upper Derwent Valley, Ladybower is the largest of the three interconnected reservoirs.
+Together with the Howden and Derwent Reservoirs, it covers 210 hectares of water, making it the largest expanse of water in the National Park.

-It is a beautiful area and definitely worth a visit.
-So, here’s our complete guide to Ladybower Reservoir, with all the information you need for your own visit.
+Whether you’re a nature lover, photographer, or history enthusiast, Ladybower Reservoir offers something for everyone.
+It’s a beautiful area and definitely worth a visit.
+So, here’s your complete guide to visiting Ladybower Reservoir, with all the essential information you need for your own visit.

 What is the Ladybower Reservoir?